telus-agcg/cast-ui/README.md

 ### Installation

-The library has one required dependency on [styled-components](https://www.styled-components.com/).
-To install:
+The library depends on [styled-components](https://www.styled-components.com/) as well as React.
+To install with all peer dependencies:

 ```
-npm install @tkxs/cast-ui styled-components --save
+npm install @tkxs/cast-ui styled-components react react-dom --save
 ```

 or

 ```
-yarn add @tkxs/cast-ui styled-components
+yarn add @tkxs/cast-ui styled-components react react-dom
 ```

 The package includes UMD, CommonJS, and ES5 modules.
 Type definitions are included with CommonJS and ES5 modules.